dotansimha/graphql-code-generator/website/docs/migration/from-0-18.md

 We tried to avoid breaking changes, but it's not always possible.
 We had a lot of issues we couldn't fix before because we didn't want to introduce breaking changes.

-It was very hard for us to track breaking changes in the past, but it it's easier for us, and we promise to be semver-compatiable.
+It was very hard for us to track breaking changes in the past, but it it's easier for us, and we promise to be semver-compatible.

 You can find a list of all breaking changes in [GitHub Releases page](https://github.com/dotansimha/graphql-code-generator/releases/).